noe2019/Smart-Lending/README.md

 - **Legal and Negotiation Tactics**: Utilizing legal avenues more effectively and negotiating settlement options might increase the amount recovered from defaulted loans.
 - **Data-Driven Recovery Actions**: Analyzing patterns and characteristics of previously defaulted loans that had higher recovery rates to replicate successful recovery strategies across the portfolio.

-## 4.9.
-Analysis of Loan Products Profitability
+## 5. Analysis of Loan Products Profitability

-### 4.9.1.
+#### 5.1.
 Total Interest Income by Loan Product

 The following graph illustrates the total interest income generated from various loan products in our portfolio:

 ![Total Interest Income by Loan Product](https://github.com/noe2019/Smart-Lending/blob/main/images/dist_IINC.png)

-### 4.9.2.
+#### 5.2.
 Contribution to Total Interest Income by Loan Product

 The next graph shows the contribution of each loan product to the total interest income, highlighting the relative importance of each product category:

 ![Contribution to Total Interest Income by Loan Product](https://github.com/noe2019/Smart-Lending/blob/main/images/dist_IINC_PERCENTAGE.png)

-### 4.9.3.
+#### 5.3.
 Detailed Profitability Metrics

-Here we provide a breakdown of key profitability metrics for each loan product based on the total loan amount, interest paid, and the number of loans:
+Here is a breakdown of key profitability metrics for each loan product based on the total loan amount, interest paid, and the number of loans:

 | Loan Product        | Loan Amount  | Interest Paid | Number of Loans | Average Interest Rate | Interest Income Contribution (%) |
 |---------------------|--------------|---------------|-----------------|-----------------------|----------------------------------|